ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

     | port |  replica port |
     | replica_type | node type (replica, client) |

-    The certificate is assigned by the administrator so we need to provide its private and public keys of it.
-We have generated the key pair of the administrator and put them in [cert folder](https://github.com/resilientdb/resilientdb/tree/nexres/cert).
+    Each certificate is assigned by the administrator, so we need to provide the private and public keys of each node.
+Note: we had generated the key pairs and placed them in [cert folder](https://github.com/resilientdb/resilientdb/tree/nexres/cert).
-    Once it is done, you will see cert_X.cert inside the cert folder.
+    Post this step, you will observe cert_X.cert inside the cert directory.

-    For example, we create 4 replicas and 1 client using the keys above and put the results under cert/.
+    For example, assume following are the IP addresses and ports for the 4 replicas and 1 client.
+Using this, we create the certificate next and put them under cert.

     | id | ip | port | type |
     | 1 | 172.31.88.5 | 10001 | replica |